yxlin/ppda/README.md

 ## Getting Started

-The main reason that _gpda_ compute fast is it easily simulates millions of random numbers without impeded by the bandwidth bottleneck.
+The main reason that _gpda_ runs fast is it easily simulates millions of random numbers without being impeded by GPU bandwidth bottleneck.
 For example, it can simulates 2^20 random numbers from the LBA model quickly.

 ```
 require(gpda)